Are you interested in ways to make him invest in you?

 That’s how you show him you’re a keeper.
 That’s a woman he feels he can rely on for life, which is indeed a major trait all the male authors highlighted in women’s dating books.

 Emotional investment is a subset of overall investment, but it’s the most important.

-The relationship tower is a common building effort.
+Building the tower of a great relationship is a common effort.
 One brick at a time, one brick each.